anderson-aristotle/rails-api-single-resource-diagnostic/diagnostic.md

   // your response here
   ```

-8. Why do our `model` files appear to be lacking so much code, when they're doing
+8. Our `model` files appear to not have much code.
+How are they able to
-so much for us?
+accomplish more than what is done by the code directly written in the files?

   ```md
   // your response here